Family and Games Room Ideas and Designs

 Take a look through the photos on Houzz to get some great games room and family room ideas and inspiration.
 You may find the family or games room design you’ve been looking for and you can contact the professional that designed it to see if they can create something similar for you.

-Photo of a contemporary family and games room in London with white walls, a freestanding tv and grey floors.
+Inspiration for a large contemporary open plan family and games room in London with white walls, dark hardwood flooring, a freestanding tv and brown floors.

 Peter Landers Photography